joao-reis/fake-api/README.md

 Thank you for choosing FakeAPI for your development needs.

-You can use FakeAPI to mock any api you need, FakeAPI will serve a HTTP server with the API you defined in the `config.yaml` file.
+You can use FakeAPI to mock any api you need, FakeAPI will serve a HTTP server with the API defined in the `config.yaml` file.

 ## Define your API